IndisputableMonolith.Papers.GCIC.GCICDerivation

 scope and limits

-- Does not treat infinite or continuous graphs.
+- Does not treat infinite graphs or continuous-field limits.

 used by (1)